mycaule/can-we-row/README.md

   <br>
 </p>

-Can we row?
-Based on water level and weather.

-A simple website for rowers to check if they can row based on different time-series metrics (water levels, weather).
+A simple webapp for rowers to check if they can row based on different time-series metrics (water levels, weather).

 The project uses [French government dataset on rivers activity](https://www.data.gouv.fr/en/reuses/ca-rame-ou-pas/).

 It is available for the following French cities: Amiens, Besançon, Bordeaux, Caen, Châlons-en-Champagne, Clermont-Ferrand, Dijon, Lille, Limoges, Lyon, Marseille, Metz, Montpellier, Nantes, Orléans, Paris, Poitiers, Rennes, Rouen, Strasbourg, Toulouse.

 [Open an issue](https://github.com/mycaule/can-we-row/issues) if the data is incorrect or if you want [your city to appear on the list](https://github.com/mycaule/can-we-row/issues/1).
 You can also check [the roadmap for this application](#user-content-roadmap).

 I hope you have lots of fun using it!

 ## Setup